 Lincoln Highway reported the most car crashes in 2020, with 1,762 accidents total.

-Of the 1,292 crashes reported on the Delaware Expressway in 2020, 1,042 occurred in Philadelphia, resulting in 394 injuries and five deaths.
+Of the 1,292 crashes reported on the Delaware Expressway section of I-95 in 2020, 1,042 occurred in Philadelphia, resulting in 394 injuries and five deaths.

 American Legion Memorial Highway reported 1,208 car accidents in 2020.